-The Acumen IQ sensor unlocks the ability to predict hypotensive events with the Acumen Hypotension Prediction Index (HPI) software.
-Acumen Hypotension Prediction Index software offers the only predictive monitoring parameter for hypotension commercially available.
-Developed in partnership with clinicians, this first-of-its-kind predictive decision support software detects the likelihood of a hypotensive event* before the event occurs, and provides you with insights to understand the root cause and inform a potential course of action for your patient.
+Acumen IQ sensor is available on the HemoSphere advanced monitoring platform.
+This sensor unlocks Acumen HPI software and enables you to proactively optimise perfusion using continuous blood pressure and advanced haemodynamic parameters.
+This first-of-its-kind predictive decision support software detects the likelihood of a patient trending towards a hypotensive event* before the event occurs, and provides you with insights to understand the root cause and inform a potential course of action for your patient.1,2

 |AIQS8||Acumen IQ sensor standalone||84 in/213 cm||EA|

 |AIQS85||Acumen IQ sensor standalone (5-pack)||84 in/213 cm||5|

 |AIQS6AZ||Acumen IQ sensor with VAMP adult system||60 in/152 cm||EA|

 |AIQS6AZ5||Acumen IQ sensor with VAMP adult system||60 in/152 cm||5|

 Maintaining necessary peripheral perfusion requires adequate peripheral blood pressure and adequate cardiac output.
 Acumen IQ sensor offers advanced haemodynamic parameters and continuous blood pressure to help you monitor perfusion, and access to the Acumen HPI software which provides you insight to determine the root cause of instability.